picodata/picodata/CONTRIBUTING.md

   ```bash
   make k6
   ```
-  Performance summary would be placed in `test/manual/sql/` directory.
+  Performance summary can then be found in the `test/manual/sql/` directory.